 Can you make slime that acts like a spiderweb?
-With this fun slime experiment, you can!
+Learn how to make spider web slime and find out if you can!
 Just two ingredients creates sticky spider silk for hours of fun!

 Halloween is one of the favorite holidays at our house.
 In fact, with seven weeks to go to Halloween, my youngest just brought out her pumpkin bucket and asked to go trick or treating.

 So, like the educator that I am, I wanted to meld these two loves together.
 This is how we created the spider slime experiment.